Zofia Kossak-Szczucka: "Protest!"

-In the summer of 1942, when the liquidation of the Warsaw Ghetto began, Kossak-Szczucka published a leaflet entitled "Protest," of which 5,000 copies were printed.
+In the summer of 1942, when the liquidation of the Warsaw Ghetto began, Kossak-Szczucka published a leaflet entitled "Protest!", of which 5,000 copies were printed.
 In the leaflet, she described in graphic terms the conditions in the ghetto, and the horrific circumstances of the deportations then taking place.
 "All will perish ...
 Poor and rich, old, women, men, youngsters, infants, Catholics dying with the name of Jesus and Mary together with Jews.
 Their only guilt is that they were born into the Jewish nation condemned to extermination by Hitler."

 The world, Kossak-Szczucka wrote, was silent in the face of this atrocity.
 "England is silent, so is America, even the influential international Jewry, so sensitive in its reaction to any transgression against its people, is silent.
-Poland is silent...
+Poland is silent ...
 Dying Jews are surrounded only by a host of Pilates washing their hands in innocence."
 Those who are silent in the face of murder, she wrote, become accomplices to the crime.
 Kossak-Szczucka saw this largely as an issue of religious ethics.
-"Our feelings toward Jews have not changed," she wrote.
+"Our feelings toward Jews have not changed", she wrote.
 "We do not stop thinking of them as political, economic and ideological enemies of Poland."
 But, she wrote, this does not relieve Polish Catholics of their duty to oppose the crimes being committed in their country.

 She co-founded the Provisional Committee to Aid Jews (Tymczasowy Komitet Pomocy Żydom), which later turned into the council to Aid Jews (Rada Pomocy Żydom), codenamed Żegota, an underground organization whose sole purpose was to save Jews in Poland from Nazi extermination.
 In 1985, she was posthumously named one of the Righteous Among the Nations by Yad Vashem.

-Regarding Kossak-Szczucka's "Protest", Robert D. Cherry and Annamaria Orla-Bukowska wrote in the introduction to Rethinking Poles and Jews: "Without at all whitewashing her antisemitism in the document, she vehemently called for active intercession on behalf of the Jews - precisely in the name of Polish Roman Catholicism and Polish patriotism.
-The deportations from the Warsaw Ghetto precipitated her cofounding of Żegota that same year - part of the Polish Underground State whose sole purpose was to save Jews."
+Regarding Kossak-Szczucka's "Protest!", Robert D. Cherry and Annamaria Orla-Bukowska wrote in the introduction to Rethinking Poles and Jews: "Without at all whitewashing her antisemitism in the document, she vehemently called for active intercession on behalf of the Jews – precisely in the name of Polish Roman Catholicism and Polish patriotism.
+The deportations from the Warsaw Ghetto precipitated her cofounding of Żegota that year – part of the Polish Underground State whose sole purpose was to save Jews."